Sonar 2026 in 10 recommended concerts

 Ani in the Hall

-Aina Serena and Jan Cabarrocas formed Ani in the Hall in Celrà, relying on a telluric electronic sound.
-In 2025, they released the EP Intel·ligència Romàntica, a delight that incorporates folkloric references and choral singing in tune with Tarta Relena, Magalí Sare, and L'Arannà, albeit with a more determined danceable purpose, as they demonstrate in songs like Mitty and Tornar-se blava.
+Aina Serena and Jan Cabarrocas formed Ani in the Hall in Celrà, entrusting themselves to a telluric electronic sound.
+In 2025, they released the EP Intel·ligència Romàntica, a delight that takes on folkloric references and choral singing in harmony with Tarta Relena, Magalí Sare, and L'Arannà, although with a more determined danceable purpose, as they demonstrate in songs like Mitty and Tornar-se blava.